General Program Information

 - Volunteer work in schools is encouraged in the first two years.

 Candidates can obtain the form to declare their minor from the Dean's office (107 McMahon).
 Once the form is completed, candidates must meet with their minor and major advisor to plan their program of studies for a timely graduation.

-Early Childhood Education Majors - can minor in many disciplines, such as religion, philosophy, language, music, art, biology, chemistry, drama, history and others.
+Elementary Education Majors - can minor in many disciplines, such as religion, philosophy, language, music, art, biology, chemistry, drama, history and others.
 See the undergraduate list of minors for a complete list of minors and their requirements.

 |EDUC 251||Foundations of Education|